 - WordPress Address (URL)

 - Site Address (URL)

 These will need to be changed from the temporary URL – (e.g. http://125.257.231.123/~newsite/wp-admin/) to the site’s correct domain name.
 Any residual “temporary” path links need to be fixed then because some hosting companies “expire” the temporary URL, breaking those internal links.

-- Download the Full Backup and migration script to your PC
+- Download the Full Backup to your PC

-- Upload the Full Backup and import script to the new hosting location
+- Upload the Full Backup to the new hosting location

-- Within the Control Panel on the new hosting, create a new MySQL database and database user.
+- Within the Control Panel on the new hosting, create a new WordPress installation.

-BackupBuddy may be able to transfer the files to the new hosting location via FTP, depending on server compatibility and security.
-In practice, there are fewer issues when FTP is used to first download backup and migration script to your local PC and then upload those to the new location.
+Updraftplus may be able to backup the files to the new hosting location via FTP, depending on server compatibility and security.
+In practice, there are fewer issues when FTP is used to first download backups to your local PC and then upload those to the new location.

 Static HTML Site Migration

-This is far easier, because you don’t have the complication of database migration to deal with.
+This website migration service is far easier, because you don’t have the complication of database migration to deal with.